 This allows the patient to be fully alert through the procedure and be able to drive himself home afterward.
 Often we do not put a dressing on the top of the head.
 A cap can be worn after surgery to hide any evidence of the procedure.
 We keep a supply of baseball caps for those who might not bring one.
 Most patients can wash their hair gently the day after surgery.
 The second day after surgery, they can gently shampoo and, on the third day, they may use their usual hairstyling methods.
 The stitches or staples used for closure in the back of the head are removed in eleven to fourteen days.

 A few problems and complications can occasionally occur with follicular unit hair transplantation.
 The most frequently seen problems relate to swelling of the forehead, which can occur and subside within the first week after surgery, and small pimples that may form at some of the graft sites during the first three or four months after the procedure.
 The swelling, if it occurs, goes away spontaneously.
 The pimples or cysts that form are treated by simply opening them, if they occur.
 We have the patients return for inspection to be sure that these potential problems are addressed early.
-We employ certain measures (injecting Triamcinolone with the local anesthetic) during surgery to lessen the incidence of swelling.
+At Pacific Plastic surgery Group certain measures (injecting Triamcinolone with the local anesthetic) during surgery to lessen the incidence of swelling.

 A common occurrence after large sessions of follicular unit hair grafts is temporary fall-out of previously transplanted follicular unit grafts or from some of the thinning, balding hair.
 Because of changes in circulation that occur from the many punctures in the scalp, some follicular hairs are shocked.
 By “shocked”, we mean that the blood supply is temporarily diminished, causing the hair to go through a premature hair-growth cycle where the hair falls out and re-grows again.
 If this happens, do not be alarmed.